Nov 25 2021

 Apart from these, there are a number of apps like mobile note identifier apps, object identifier apps, color identifier apps that can also be integrated with the digital signage system to make the public spaces more disability-accessible.

 If there is any sector that requires queue management as much as the retail industry, it is the public sector.
-Courts, police stations, and immigration offices are some examples of public sector premises that remain flooded with people throughout the day.
+Courts, police stations, and immigration offices,government facilities are some examples of public sector premises that remain flooded with people throughout the day.
 The staff assisting the public in these offices are often so overburdened with public queries and complaints that manual management of queues becomes challenging.

 Sometimes errors or innocent mismanagement by the staff can also lead to heightened public frustration resulting in commotions and disruptions of the workplace.
 There is a simple way to avoid all such negative outcomes: adopting a digital queue management system for the heavy-rush public sector offices